Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Algorithms and Techniques

----
-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_
----

 The first set of algorimths that I will test will be for predicting the cost code of the PO item solely on the description text information in the PO.
 So I will split out the description text of the training and test datasets into new dataframes.
 Then, I will use a pipeline that uses the CountVectorizer and TFIDF feature extraction techniques.
 The processed text data will then be passed to either a SGDC Classifier, Logistic Regression classifier, or Multinomial Naive Bayes classifier.
 I chose these classifiers based on recommendations found on the internet. https://www.ritchieng.com/machine-learning-multinomial-naive-bayes-vectorization/